 - Search contract: new top-level OS functionality helps users find and organize their content more easily than ever before.
 Your app is included in search results to raise users' awareness when they search for content.

-- Semantic Zoom: This native feature of Windows 8 enables users to pinch and zoom out of the detail of an app and see a bird's-eye view of their content and things they are working on.
+- Semantic zoom: This native feature of Windows 8.1 enables users to pinch and zoom out of the detail of an app and see a bird's-eye view of their content and things they are working on.
 Try using it on the Start screen to see it in action.

-- Snapped view: View states, including snapped view, enables two apps to run simultaneously side by side, so users can truly multitask and stay productive with your app all the time.
+- Resizable windows: Users can resize apps so that multiple apps can run simultaneously side by side.
+Users can truly multitask and stay productive with your app all the time.

 One of the most obvious advantages of Windows Store apps for productivity is that they’re not competing for space with other applications or WindowsUI.
 An app gets to use every single visible pixel on the screen to present its content.
 All nonessential or distracting UI can be hidden and revealed with a simple gesture, meaning that the app always has ample space to display the most important information for the task at hand.
 The “content before chrome” design philosophy, which is so refreshing and enjoyable in a magazine or video app, also applies to productivity apps.
 When the distractions are removed, it’s easy to focus on working with the content that the app presents.